 There are a couple of advantages to this variation in shape.
 The knife takes less pressure to use because of the added leverage, and less stress is put on your wrist when slicing.
 This ergonomic design makes the knife easier to use over long periods and protects your fingers and knuckles from hitting the cutting board or blade.

 Shape of Serrated Edge

 Though all serrated knives have the same edge, the serrations can differ in shape.
 They are either scalloped or pointed.
 Scalloped serrations have rounded edges, no actual sharp points, and tend to be best for softer products like brioche.
 Rounded edges require less maintenance but also are less sharp.
 Pointed serrations have sharp edges that move through resistant peels, crusty sourdoughs, and tougher vegetables easily.
-Pointy edges are more effective when slicing but also create more crumb.
+Pointy edges are more effective when slicing but also create more crumbs.

 Can you use a bread knife to cut meat?

 It depends on the cut of meat.
 The teeth on a bread knife are serrated and tend to tear the product they are cutting.
-Sawing is appropriate for a crusty loaf of sourdough or even a tender roast that is mostly falling apart already, but not the best choice for a delicate piece of fish or a firm steak.
+Sawing is appropriate for a crusty loaf of sourdough or even a tender roast that is mostly falling apart already but not the best choice for a delicate piece of fish or a firm steak.

 Can you sharpen a bread knife?

 Serrated knives are created with an eye for long-term sharpness without actually sharpening.
 The teeth make the job of sharpening onerous.
 You have a couple of options if your blade is dulling.
 You can either purchase the tool, a serrated knife file, or you can send it off for professional sharpening.

 Unlike straight-edged knives, serrated knives rarely require sharpening.
 They get less use than a chef knife, and they are usually only ground on one side with a single bevel.
 The result is an incredibly sharp edge that retains its saw-like cutting abilities for a long time.